mnielsen/notes-on-writing/notes_on_writing.md

 **Does the sentence start as late as possible?**

-**Generate ten or more opening sentences:** On occasion, one has the perfect opening sentence.
-When that's the case, great --- take the good fortune and run.
-But when not, things become more difficult.
+**When in trouble, quickly brainstorm ten or more opening sentences:**
+  On occasion, one comes to a piece of writing with the perfect opening sentence.
+Take the good fortune and run!
+But when one does not have that sentence, things become more difficult.
+It's tempting to compromise, and to accept a mediocre opening sentence.
+The problem is that this is the reader's introduction to your writing.
-  It's tempting to compromise, and to accept a mediocrate opening sentence.
-The problem is that this is the reader's introduction to the piece.
-A mediocre opening is a real turn-off.
-Worse, it's a turn-off for you as an author, making you less excited about your project.
-What to do?
+  A mediocre opening telegraphs to the reader that you're not going to make good use of their time.
+It's also a turn-off for you as an author, making you less excited about your project.
+By contrast, a good opening sentence establishes trust with the reader, and helps excite you, as an author.

+  So what to do when you're having trouble finding a good opening sentence?

   In my opinion: just start brainstorming.
-  Don't worry about whether the generated sentences are good or not.
+Quickly generate 10 or more opening sentences.
+Don't worry about whether they're good or not.
 Instead, try to connect with many different ways of thinking about the subject at hand.
 Then, once you've got a stock of sentences, start to think analytically about the sentences.
 What makes each one good or bad?
 Can you improve any of the sentences?
   Do they suggest more ideas for sentences?

+  This is a time-intensive process.
+It can feel like wasted time -- you might end up spending an hour (or even more!) on this.
+But it's not wasted time.
+The opening sentence is the beginning of your relationship with the reader, and with your own piece of work.
+On both counts you want things to start off on the right foot.

 ### Opening sentence: "How Buildings Learn" (Brand)

 > Year after year, the cultural elite of San Francisco is treated to